Sometimes, I feel poor.

 I sometimes feel poor because my paychecks are very low once they get to my bank account.
 On top of taxes, I also automatically deduct from my paycheck to fund multiple investment accounts.
 I start by maxing out my company match plan (10% of my salary) to maximize the 50% match I get.
 Then I also max out my registered accounts and automatically invest in my preset asset allocation.

 For my day to day purchases, I always use credit cards to reap the rewards.
-I optimize my rewards by applying to generous “Welcome Bonus” offers most banks offer online or in the branch.
+I optimize my travel rewards by applying to generous “Welcome Bonuses” offered by most banks online or in the branch.
 Most banks will offer bonuses worth anywhere from a few hundred to thousands of dollars simply to signup to their cards.

 Flying inside the country can be practically free with points.
 However, it will not give you the best value for your points compared to international flights.

-For example, flying coast to coast, from Toronto to Vancouver, would save you about $800 and offer a point value of 3.22¢ per Aeroplan.
+For example, flying coast to coast, from Toronto to Vancouver, would save you about $800.
+This offers a point value of 3.22¢ per Aeroplan.
 For this example, I am using Aeroplan rewards but the same calculations can be done with any reward program in the US or internationally.
-(All figures are as of date of publication and the cheapest flight option was selected)
+(All figures are as of the date of publication and the cheapest flight option was selected)